TNC-Geospatial-Conservation-Tech/ocs-2026-training/3_Advanced/notebooks/3_3D_Visualization_of_Geospatial_Big_Data/README.md

 Supported data formats:

-- numpy.ndarray (with exactly 3 dimensions)
+- `numpy.ndarray` (with exactly 3 dimensions)
-- xarray.DataArray (with exactly 3 dimensions, rectangularly gridded)
+- `xarray.DataArray` (with exactly 3 dimensions, rectangularly gridded)

 Possible data sources:

 - Any gridded `Zarr` or NetCDF data set (local or remote, e.g., accessed with S3)
 - Copernicus Data Storage, e.g., [ERA5 data](https://cds.climate.copernicus.eu/cdsapp#!/dataset/reanalysis-era5-complete?tab=overview)
 - Google Earth Engine ([using xee, see example notebook](https://github.com/msoechting/lexcube/blob/main/examples/4_google_earth_engine.ipynb))

-Example notebooks can be found in the [examples](https://github.com/msoechting/lexcube/tree/main/examples) folder.
-For a live demo, see also [lexcube.org](https://www.lexcube.org).
+Example notebooks can be found in this module that show you how to ingest and visualize data from various possible sources listed above.
+Take your time to look through each notebook and translate the same workflows for your own project.

 ## About